EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 permalink: /cfp/
 ---

+**The Call for Proposals has closed!
+This is here only for reference on things like how we do selection, ownership, and the FAQs.**

 EnthusiastiCon is back in 2019 and needs **you**!
 We are looking for people who like to share their passion for technology.
 Be it a project you are having fun with, a fascinating bug you solved or the story of how you learned something special.